AlchlcDvl/TownOfUsReworked/README.md

 ## Taskmaster
 ### **Alignment: Neutral (Evil)**
-### Win Condition: Finish tasks before the game ends without dying.
+### Win Condition: Finish tasks before the game ends or dying.

 The Taskmaster is basically a Neutral Snitch.
 When a certain number of tasks are remaining, the Taskmaster is revealed to Intruders and the Syndicate and the Crew only sees a flash to indicate the Taskmaster's existence.